Cystitis UTI Treatment

-Cystitis can occur when an infection causes inflammation of the bladder.
-Women tend to get cystitis more often than men because the urethra is much shorter in females than in males, and it sits closer to the back passage.
-This means that bacteria can get into the bladder more easily via faeces (poo) which contains high numbers of E.Coli bacteria, and is the most common cause of female cystitis.
+Women tend to get cystitis more often than men because their urethra is much shorter, and it sits closer to the back passage.
+This means that bacteria can get into the bladder more easily via faeces (poo), which contains high levels of.
+E.Coli bacteria, the most common cause of female cystitis.

-This usually responds well to treatment with the antibiotic nitrofurantoin.
+This usually responds well to treatment with the nitrofuran antibiotics .

 Please be advised, as a written consultation service, our clinical criteria for issuing antibiotic prescriptions for potential urine infections is more strict than the clinical judgement that may be used during a face-to-face consultation.

 We issue prescriptions for generic name medicines to ensure maximum availability of treatments.
 Please check your dispensed prescription before leaving the pharmacy as no changes can be made after that point.